December 2, 2022

 - You move out of a Medicare Advantage Plan’s coverage area.

-- Your physician or local hospital is no longer in a Medicare Advantage Plan’s coverage network.
+- Your physician or local hospital is no longer a Medicare Advantage Plan’s coverage network.

 - Your stand-alone Part D Plan or the prescription coverage in a Medicare Advantage Plan does not cover the drugs prescribed by your doctor.